Password correct. Please wait...

 update references

-Are old image references updated automatically?
+Will old image references be updated automatically?

-Relevant FAQs about updating references
+Relevant FAQs for updating references

 WooCommerce